skrey/yellow-extensions/features/sitemap/README.md

 ## How to use a sitemap

 The sitemap is available as `http://website/sitemap/` and `http://website/sitemap/page:sitemap.xml`.
 It's an overview of the entire website, only visible pages are included.
 You can add a link to the sitemap somewhere on your website.
-See example below.
+See examples below.

 ## Settings